 What is a Certificate of Sponsorship (CoS)?

-Migrants moving to the UK on a Tier 2 (General) visa must submit a Certificate of Sponsorship (CoS) through which their employer certifies their proposed employment conditions.
+Migrants moving to the UK on a Tier 2 (General) visa must submit a Certificate of Sponsorship (CoS) through which their employer (holding a valid sponsor licence) certifies their proposed employment conditions.
 A Certificate of Sponsorship is not a paper certificate or document, but a virtual document, similar to a database record.
 There are 2 types of Certificates of Sponsorship – unrestricted and restricted.

 When assigning a CoS the employer is confirming that either they have carried out a Resident Labour Market Test (RLMT) as set out in Tiers 2 and 5: guidance for sponsors – version 03/19 and have been unable to identify a suitable settled worker to fill the post or that a RLMT is not required.

 An unrestricted Certificate of Sponsorship is for specific workers including:

 - Tier 2 (General) workers applying from overseas who will be paid £159,600 or more a year;